Mega Charizard X ex Deck List and Guide

 Early deck lists in Japan show that inherent synergy between Mega Charizard X and Tera Charizard ex.
 Deck lists feature the two together in a complimentary role much in the same way Mega Gardevoir ex is currently being paired with Gardevoir ex.

-Also similar to Gardevoir ex, Charizard ex has a long history in the Pokemon TCG meta – a meta that it once dominated not so long ago.
+Also similar to Gardevoir ex, the Charizard ex deck archetype has a long history in the Pokemon TCG meta – a meta that it once dominated not so long ago.
 In those days, virtually every major tournament was won by Charizard ex, and nothing could put a stop to it except for a bad matchup into the new (at the time) BDIF, Regidrago VSTAR.
 However, Regidrago innevitably rotated out as do all great decks, and with it gone Charizard ex was free to once again soar to the top of the Pokemon card heap – if to a much more modest degree.

 Oricorio ex unlocks powerful energy acceleration